By submitting to present a session at MidCamp you are confirming your understanding and acceptance of the rules and expectations as outlined below.

-Sessions will be recorded and we have a few people running around to help with A/V. The recording kits accept HDMI and adapters will be available.
+Sessions will be recorded and use live captioning.
+We will have a few volunteers running around to help with A/V. The recording kits accept HDMI and adapters will be available.
 If you think there might be a problem connecting, feel free to bring your own adapter.

 Folks with USB-c should bring a USB-c to HDMI or USB-c to VGA adaptors.

 - Your laptop, with session slides loaded (it doesn't hurt to bring a backup USB)

 - The appropriate power converter if you are visiting from another country

 - The proper dongle/adapter/cable to connect your laptop.

 - A slide advancer, if you want one

 When you agree to speak at MidCamp, you consent for your talk to be recorded in audio and possibly video format.

 We reserve the right to publicly distribute and publish these recordings and transcripts under the Creative Commons Attribution 3.0 license.

 Your session material, including content and recordings, may be used in various promotions or for other related endeavors.
 This material may also appear on the MidCamp website, social media channels or other digital mediums controlled by MidCamp.